Furness College, Lancaster

-Furness College is the fifth college of the Lancaster University.
+Furness College is the fifth college of Lancaster University.
 Planning of the college started in 1966 when a 12-person planning committee chaired by Professor Reynolds (founding dean of Furness) was established to design the buildings and faculties of the college.
 The committee worked for two years and the college was officially opened in 1968.
 The main college building occupies a central location on the campus, being just to the south of Alexandra Square.
 The college's latest rejuvenation occurred in the 2011–2012 academic year, which included a substantial redevelopment of the building interior to accommodate both the college and the Faculty of Health and Medicine.
 The college is named after the Furness area, part of the Duchy of Lancaster and the historic county of Lancashire.

 Trevor

-Trevor, the college bar was previously named Furness Bar but was renamed following refurbishments in the 1980s after a vote by the members of the college.
+Trevor, the college bar, was previously named Furness Bar but was renamed following refurbishments in the 1980s after a vote by the members of the college.
 Trevor specialises in real ale and has appeared in the CAMRA Good Beer Guide.
 The bar is also generally the venue for college social events, various campus societies and a wine club which is headed by the college wine steward.

+The college bar is also known for hosting a weekly quiz, known as Trev Quiz, every Thursday ran by the JCR Executive, and a bi-termly Treveoke (karaoke).
+Student and local bands are often invited to perform for events held within Trevor.

 Symbols

 The Furness College motto is Everywhere else is nowhere, summing up the social and community reputation of the college.
 Following a major branding exercise by the university in 2008, the college's long-standing colours of purple and silver were officially adopted, replacing the often used red, orange, black and white.
 The logo was also re-drawn in line with the university wide re-branding of the colleges.

+The Alma Mater song of Furness College is "Angels" by Robbie Williams.

 Residence blocks

 The college residences are named after villages, houses or fells in the Furness region.
 The nine original residence blocks were demolished in August 2004 to make way for site redevelopment with much larger ensuite buildings.
 The original buildings were named Dalton, Colton, Aldingham, Hawkshead, Pennington, Kirkby-Ireleth, Ulverston, Urswick and Lowick.
 The five houses named Furness Perimeter were constructed in 1992.
 Furness Central re-used the names of four of the original buildings when the new buildings opened in September 2006.
 Furness Perimeter are designated as upgraded standard by the university, whilst Furness Central are superior ensuite.
+Further development was completed prior to the 2023-24 academic year to transform the top two floors of Furness Main to host both undergraduate and mature students.